CatX711/GreetLang/README.md

 # GreetLang
 A fictional programming language by me.
 GreetLang does not exist, it is a concept. <br />
 GreetLang will be regularly expanded upon by me.
 Feel free to point out inconsistency issues, general problems, <br />
-and ideas.
-Thank you and: <br />
+and ideas. <br />
-Please enjoy reading the full documentation.
+Thank you, and please enjoy reading the full documentation.

 <img width="350" alt="image" src="https://user-images.githubusercontent.com/104099162/231164817-f48e1412-f9b4-4d03-aa34-0eb9b822f60d.png">